-AMP Electric Vehicle CEO Stephen Burns said the company will be focusing in on the U.S. commercial truck fleet market, backing off its electric passenger car efforts.
+In its first investor call, AMP Electric Vehicle CEO Stephen Burns said that the company will be focusing in on the U.S. commercial truck fleet market, according to the Oct.
+17 SEC filing.

-"There is a real need for the trucking industry to move away from petroleum-based products and we believe we can help to satisfy this need," Burns said in the company's first investor call.
+"There is a real need for the trucking industry to move away from petroleum-based products and we believe we can help to satisfy this need," Burns said in the call.

 The company had been working with Mercedes to produce an electric SUV, but after hundreds of test drives, Burns said it became apparent that passenger cars in the electric vehicle segment weren't growing in demand as quickly as forecasted.
 "So we put that development on hold," he said.